How focusing in Gratitude, Exercise, Adaptation, and Relationships can help you be more well

 "Gratitude is an opener of locked up blessings." - Marianne Williamson

 When I was about ten years old my father, who was a minister in San Francisco's Chinatown for over forty years, told me that I should be grateful every morning I could wake up and pee.
 You can imagine how this comment made little sense to me as a fifth grader.
-It wasn't until ten years later while studying anatomy and physiology that I began to understand what my father meant - namely that we should never take for granted the miraculous ways that the human body works because soon enough those highly evolved functions like swallowing, micturating (peeing), speaking, and thinking will begin to falter - sometimes in the split second it takes to have a car accident, heart attack, or stroke.
+It wasn't until ten years later while studying anatomy and physiology that I began to understand what my father meant - namely that we should never take for granted the miraculous ways that the human body works because soon enough those highly evolved functions like swallowing, urinating, speaking, and thinking will begin to falter - sometimes in the split second it takes to have a car accident, heart attack, or stroke.

 To bring the gratitude message home with a bang, I invite you to enjoy this gratitude video by Louie Schwartberg and Brother David Steindl-Rast.